FORMAS - A Swedish government research council for sustainable development

 PROJECT CALCULATOR, CO-FUNDING & FINANCIAL REPORTING

-For universities Formas allows that all charges (LKP, indirect & facilities), caused by the Formas-grant according to university rules, are covered by the Formas-grant.
-A co-funding need to "OH-gap", in grants from Formas, will therefore not occur for SLU.
+For universities Formas allows that charges for indirect costs, caused by the Formas-grant according to university rules, are covered by the Formas-grant.
+A co-funding need to indirect costs, in grants from Formas, will therefore not occur for SLU.

 On the other hand some Formas calls can have a demand on co-funding of direct costs (including charges).
 In such cases co-funding can be possible according to SLU´s guidelines for co-funding.